St Andrew's Church, Kowloon: History

-Architectural Style
+Architectural style

 The church was designed by the architects Leigh & Orange in the Victorian Gothic style.
 It is built of red brick and granite, laid on rammed earth foundations.
 The bricks on the external walls are exposed and pointed with a lime-based mortar.
 Interior walls are rendered with raised mortar joints and painted to represent the underlying brick pattern.

 The stained glass in the altar and baptismal windows is the original glass, dating from 1906, made by William Morris & Co of Westminster, London.
 More contemporary Art Nouveau style coloured glass was installed later in the West window and upper nave windows.
 To commemorate the church's centenary, two pictorial coloured glass windows were installed in the transepts.

 The church's bell tower used to have a tall spire which eventually had to be removed due to repeated structural damage from typhoons.
 The bells are the original carillon of 8 bronze tubular bells from Harrington's of Coventry, England, installed in 1906.

 Other heritage buildings in the church compound include the two-storey Old Vicarage built in 1909, the Amahs’ Quarters and Verger's Cottage, built at around the same period.
 All three buildings are constructed in red brick with granite detailing.
 The ensemble of church buildings currently has Grade II historic building status.

+Clergy

+St Andrew’s Church completed and consecrated on 6 October 1906.
+The first Vicar was Rev A. J. Stevens.
+The second Vicar, Rev H. O Spink was the first occupant of the vicarage.
+Rev Spink founded the first scout troop in Hong Kong.